atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 8. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been canceled.

+#### Single Dynamic Requester and Forbidden EvictionRequest Cancellation

+1. A node drain controller starts draining a node Z and makes it unschedulable.
+2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
+It sets the `nodemaintenance.disruption-management.org` value to the `.spec.requesters`.
+3. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorName`.
+EvictionRequestCancellationPolicy POLICY_B is `Forbid` which prevents EvictionRequest deletion (enforced by API Admission).
+4. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
+5. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
+6. According to the EvictionRequestCancellationPolicy, the node drain controller cannot remove the `nodemaintenance.disruption-management.org` from the `.spec.requesters` due to API validation.
+7. Actor B sets `ActiveInterceptorCompleted=true` on the eviction requests of pod p-1, which is ready to be deleted.
+8. The eviction request controller designates Actor A as the next interceptor by updating `.status.activeInterceptorName`.
+EvictionRequestCancellationPolicy POLICY_A is `Allow`
+9. POLICY_B of the completed interceptor takes precedence over POLICY_A.
+Actor A cannot be disrupted as well.
+10. Actor A deletes the p-1 pod.
+11. Once the pod terminates, the eviction request controller sets `Complete` condition to `True`.
+12. The node drain controller can delete the EvictionRequest.

 ### Follow-up Design Details for Kubernetes Workloads